highfidelity/hifi-content/domainEntityFilters/www/README.md

 ## Parameters
 This Entity Edit Filter has the following parameters:
-1. All physics edits are disallowed.
+1. All PHYSICS edits are disallowed.
-2. Upon entity add, only allow entities to be added if the original name of the entity contains "Whiteboard" AND the new name equals the old name.
+2. When the ES receives an entity ADD packet, the filter will only allow entities to be added if the name of the new entity contains "Whiteboard".
+    - This allows the on-board Whiteboard Polylines to get added to the ES' entity tree.
-3. Upon entity edit, only allow entities to be edited if the original name of the entity contains "Whiteboard".
-Otherwise, allow all edits to `privateUserData` (the entity server will handle authenticating users to verify that they're actually allowed to edit that entity property).
+3. When the ES receives an entity EDIT packet, the filter will only allow entities to be added if the original name of the entity contains "Whiteboard".
+Otherwise, the filter will allow all edits to `privateUserData`; the entity server will handle authenticating users to verify that they're actually allowed to edit `privateUserData`.
+    - This allows the on-board Whiteboard Polylines to be edited as the user draws.
-4. Upon entity deletion, only allow entities to be deleted if the original name of the entity contains "Whiteboard".
+4. When the ES receives an entity DELETE packet, the filter will only allow entities to be deleted if the original name of the entity contains "Whiteboard".
+    - This allows the on-board Whiteboard Polylines to be deleted by users.

 # Releases